-For more information, visit Ready Georgia's website at https://gema.georgia.gov/plan-prepare/ready-georgia.
+For more information, visit Ready Georgia's website at ready.ga.gov.
 Detailed, Georgia-specific preparedness information can be found in addition to tools for creating a customized Ready kit checklist and communications plan to help keep you and your family safe for at least the first 72 hours following a disaster.
-You can also request information by emailing externalAffairs@gema.ga.gov.
+You can also request information by emailing ready@ready.ga.gov.